 sort of snapshot: there must be good lighting without shadows, and you'll

 need to hold steady and get the subject into focus.
-It will take some practice to learn how to use the app, after following
+It will take some practice to learn how to use the app.

-the steps below to install and set it up.
-(These steps assume that you already
+The set up steps below assume that you already

 know, in general, how to use Android navigation buttons like